Financial-Times/notifications-push/README.md

 ### Annotations Push Stream

 ```
-curl -i --header "x-api-key: «api_key»" https://api.ft.com/content/notifications-push?type=Annotations
+curl -i --header "x-api-key: «api_key»" https://api.ft.com/annotations/notifications-push
 ```

-By opening a HTTP connection with a GET method to the `/content/notifications-push?type=Annotations` endpoint, subscribers can consume the notifications push stream for annotation changes.
-The stream will look similar to the content one.
+By opening a HTTP connection with a GET method to the `/annotations/notifications-push` endpoint, subscribers can consume the notifications push stream for annotation changes.
+The stream will look similar to the content one, with the exception that notification types are `ANNOTATIONS_UPDATE` instead of `UPDATE`

 #### Message format